IUREDCap/redcap-etl/docs/ConfigurationGuide.md

 For the MySQL database, REDCap ETL supports a user-specified SQL file that will be executed after the ETL process has completed.
-You can put SQL commands in here that rename columns, change the types of columns, create new columns, etc.
+You can put SQL commands in here that can add new tables or views, change the types of columns, set a column to a calculated value, etc.

 <table>
 <thead>